smcclatchy/machine-learning-for-biomedical-science/setup.md

    {: .r}

 ## Package installation and data access

-1. Start RStudio.
-2. Install R packages and load the libraries.
+1. Install R packages and load the libraries.
 You might already have some of these installed.
 Search for their names in the `Packages` tab in RStudio.
 There is no need to install them again if you find them there.